 Rob Burden is a hugely experienced motorcycle traveller and tourer.
 He’s 61 years old and knows the two-wheeled world well after working in the motorcycle trade for 30 years.
 He’s travelled most of Europe, some of Africa and Turkey.
 And as well as non-stop motorcycle travel, he’s also a seasoned traveller on foot with 3 Himalayan treks and climbs of over 20,000ft under his belt.

-Read more on Motorcycle Touring in the UK and Europe
+Read more on motorcycle touring in the UK

 Thanks for checking out The Ultimate Lake District Motorcycle Tour Guide.
 We hope you enjoyed it!
 Here’s a few more articles on motorcycle touring in the UK and Europe that we recommend you read next.